Cannabis in Japan: Legislation and policy

 The Cannabis Control Law is Japan's national law banning the import, export, cultivation, sale, purchase, and research of cannabis buds and leaves.
 Originally passed in July 1948, the law has subsequently been modified multiple times, with each revision adding stricter penalties for violations.
 Japan has also ratified the Single Convention on Narcotic Drugs and the United Nations Convention Against Illicit Traffic in Narcotic Drugs and Psychotropic Substances.

 Industrial hemp is legal under Japanese law, though its cultivation is strictly regulated (see Modern use below).
-Cannabidiol (CBD) and certain cannabis derivatives such as THC-O are legal due to a regulatory loophole that permits the importation of products made from cannabis stems and stalks that do not contain THC, though certain derivatives and synthetic cannabinoids such as HHC and CUMYL-CBMICA have been made illegal.
-The possession, sale, and cultivation of cannabis for both recreational and medicinal purposes is illegal.
-Personal consumption of cannabis is legal, a legacy of an original provision of the Cannabis Control Law that does not punish consumption in order to shield hemp farmers who may unintentionally inhale the crop's psychoactive substances; in 2021, a Ministry of Health panel formally recommended that the Cannabis Control Law be revised to criminalize cannabis consumption (see Reform below).
+Cannabidiol (CBD) and certain cannabis derivatives are legal due to a regulatory loophole that permits the importation of products made from cannabis stems and stalks that do not contain THC, though certain derivatives and synthetic cannabinoids such as HHC and CUMYL-CBMICA have been made illegal.
+The possession, sale, and cultivation of cannabis for both recreational and medicinal purposes is illegal, though a law legalizing medical cannabis was passed by the House of Councillors in December 2023.

+Consumption of cannabis is legal, a legacy of an original provision of the Cannabis Control Law that did not punish consumption in order to shield hemp farmers who may unintentionally inhale the crop's psychoactive substances.
+In 2021, a Ministry of Health panel formally recommended that the Cannabis Control Law be revised to criminalize cannabis consumption (see Reform below).